louiekenny/learning_450k/README.md

 ##A side on lists, matrices, and dataframes
 This short side, although tedious and dry, shows the differences, but more importantly the similarities of lists, matrices, and dataframes.
 This secion shows the commands in which manipulation and indexing of lists, matrices, and dataframes are more common than thought.
 Attached is my [code] (https://github.com/louiekenny/learning_450k/blob/master/classes-practice.R) after following the following [ubc course] (http://stat545.com/block004_basic-r-objects.html).

+#Introduction to R Graphics
+The exercise for plotting using ggplot found [here] (https://stat540-ubc.github.io/seminars/sm03b_ggplot2.html) is a useful introduction into plotting some of the most used plots for 450k data.
+You may follow my [code] () for a shortened version with comments.